STATEMENT

 BIO

-Kelly O’Neal is an award-winning visual artist, actress, filmmaker, and educator.
+Kelly O’Neal is an award-winning visual artist, actress, and filmmaker,.
 She studied at N.C.
-School of the Arts and Florida State University where she earned a BFA in Theatre.
+School of the Arts and Florida State University where she earned a BFA in Acting.

-As a mixed media artist, she layers family stories and ancestral myth into the very DNA of her visual narratives, exploring themes such as the ethereal nature of memory, messages from The Divine, and the human spirit’s delight in liberty.
+As a mixed media artist, she layers family stories and ancestral myth into her visual narratives, exploring themes such as the ethereal nature of memory, messages from The Divine, and the human spirit’s delight in liberty.

 Her work has been exhibited in galleries, and commissioned for the covers of books and periodicals.
 She is the co-illustrator of Capes & Cowls, The Adventure Board Game.